keisen/tf-keras-vis/README.md

 ## ToDo
 * Guide documentations
 * API documentations
-* We're going to add some algorisms such as below.
+* We're going to add some methods such as below.
    - Deep Dream
    - Style transfer

 ## Known Issues

-* With InceptionV3, ActivationMaximization doesn't work well, that's, it might generate meanninglessly bulr image.
+* With InceptionV3, ActivationMaximization doesn't work well, that's, it might generate meaninglessly blur image.
 * With cascading model, Gradcam and Gradcam++ don't work well, that's, it might occur some error.
-So we recommnend, in this case, to use FasterScoreCAM.
+So we recommend, in this case, to use FasterScoreCAM.
-* Unsupport `channels-first` models and datas.
+* `channels-first` models and data is unsupported.